HeikoBornholdt/tls-hole-punching/README.md

 While existing approaches perform UDP Hole Punching and the cryptographic TLS-Handshake in sequence, we perform them in parallel.
 Our approach is intended to be used with UDP-based protocols that are secured by TLS (like QUIC, or DTLS).
 As an example, this PoC uses QUIC as application protocol.
-More information about our approach can be find in the following publication: **TODO**
+More information about our approach can be find in the following publication:

+> Heiko Bornholdt, Kevin Röbert, and Mathias Fischer.
+“Low-Latency TLS 1.3-Aware Hole Punching.”
+In: _ICC 2023 - IEEE International Conference on Communications_.
+IEEE International Conference on Communications (ICC) 2023.
+Rome, Italy: IEEE, 2023, pages 1481–1486. doi: [10.1109/ICC45041.2023.10279326](https://doi.org/10.1109/ICC45041.2023.10279326).

 Our PoC consists of...
 * a RendezvousServer that helps in traversing any present NATs,